s2142005/tiff-converter-lib/README.md

 # tiff-converter-lib

 ## Installation
-Download and jar file to your project.
+Get the jar file and add it to your project.
 You can find the file here: https://github.com/seamfix/tiff-converter-lib/blob/master/out/artifacts/ImageUtil_jar/ImageUtil.jar